Ask for More Than Bayes Optimal: A Theory of Indecisions for Selective Hypothesis Testing

-On the one hand, when random variable $\eta(X)$ has atoms and, in particular, $\mathbf{P}(\eta(X) \vee (1-\eta(X)) = \tau_{\gamma}) \neq 0$, the set $\mathcal{M}$ is non empty and we shall call the region $\mathcal{M}$ a ``plateau" where the indecisions are picked randomly as shown in the left panel of Figure~\ref{fig:combined_intro_plots}.
-On the other hand, if $\eta(X)$ has no atoms, then the indecision region is unique up to Lebesgue negligible sets.
+On the one hand, when the random variable $\eta(X)$ has atoms and, in particular, $\mathbf{P}(\eta(X) \vee (1-\eta(X)) = \tau_{\gamma}) \neq 0$, the set $\mathcal{M}$ is nonempty, and we call the region $\mathcal{M}$ a ``plateau'', where the indecisions are picked randomly, as shown in the left panel of Figure~\ref{fig:combined_intro_plots}.
+On the other hand, if $\eta(X)$ has no atoms, then the indecision region is unique up to $\mu$-null sets.

-We would like to emphasize that the indecision region is not necessarily an interval, as illustrated in right most plot in Figure \ref{fig:combined_intro_plots}.
-Consequently, constructing the indecision region requires prior knowledge of the conditional density~$\eta$.
+We emphasize that the indecision region is not necessarily an interval, as illustrated in the rightmost plot of Figure~\ref{fig:combined_intro_plots}.
+Consequently, constructing the indecision region requires prior knowledge of the conditional probability~$\eta$.